clearhaus/3DSv2-api-documentation/source/preauth.rst

          "acctNumber": "9171598723598723"
        }

-2. Send the request to 3dsecure.io.
+2. Send the request to the 3-D Secure Server.
 Consult the :ref:`requests guide
    <requests>` for information about how to make requests.
    A simple request performed using cURL: